 P: Cool as hell, detached and indifferent, smart tinkerers.

 R: Won prize for the most stubborn and silent for the Senior and Superlative category in the high school yearbook.
+They freak out every time they meet a stranger.
+They just look around and act accordingly.

 As a leader - Missionary